VorobevArseniy/hroma/README.md

     # Function signature with () (Unit) param could be avoided.
 Function type would infer its return type
     let baz = foo "Your number is: "
-    #             ^--- Parantheses in function call should be avoided
+    #             ^--- parentheses in function call should be avoided
     #   ^--- String

     # Last expression or fuction call will be the return, no return keyword needed